 In January of 2019, the founders of the Stratford & District Historical Society (2019), Mary Jane Amey, Carole Huband and Sandra Huntley began work to establish a historical society to celebrate our local history and the people who contributed to its richness and diversity.
 Mary Jane Amey was the author of the constitution and by-laws.
 The late Rick Huband and Mary Jane Amey contributed the fees for incorporation into the Ontario Historical Society.

-Vice-President: Jayne Trachsel
+President: Jayne Trachsel

 Treasurer: Allan Tye

 Newsletter Editor: Carole Huband

 Video Documentary Production & Website Design: Andrew C. Brown

 Keeping History Alive in Stratford

 We are all shaped by the past, while we live in the present, and keep an eye on the future.
 We are making history every day.